beathvn/mastering-python/README.md

     * `poetry add pytest` to install pytest and add that to the pyproject.toml file.
     * `poetry add --group dev pytest` to add it to the dev dependencies
     * `poetry add local-hosted-package --source privatesource` to add a package from privatesource.
 This needs to be setup.
+    * `poetry add --editable ./path/to/lib` to add a package in editable mode - changed are reflected instatly.
 * `poetry remove pytest` removes that dependency (and all its dependencies!)
+* `poetry update pytest` updates the package to the latest version
 * **poetry install**
     * `poetry install` installs all the dependencies from the [pyproject.toml](./pyproject.toml), including the ones within eventual subgroups (if they are not optional).
 Use the `--with` flag, to include the optional dependencies (by providing the name).
     * `poetry install --no-root` the current project is NOT installed in editable mode (which is default).
 This affects a single execution of poetry install. `package-mode = false` in [pyproject.toml](./pyproject.toml) is a project-wide setting that changes Poetry's behavior for all relevant commands (also the `poetry install` command)